The History of the 4th of July and Why We Celebrate It

 Waving mini American flags—What better way to celebrate America’s birthday than to wave the flag?
 Some people wave the flag in their yards, but others wave mini American flags to celebrate—especially at parades and festivals.
 Don’t be surprised if you see many American flag photos being taken on Independence Day.

 The 4th of July is a holiday Americans hold near and dear to their hearts.
-It marks the day American became the country it is today—a country where people have a right to life, liberty, and the pursuit of happiness.
+It marks the day America became the country it is today—a country where people have a right to life, liberty, and the pursuit of happiness.
 On this day, we remember the United States’ fight for freedom and celebrate our country with friends, family, food, and fun.
 Happy birthday, USA!

 - America’s Library: “Colonial America (1492-1763)”